 Drop Services: Where Can You Find Them?

 A freelance marketplace is the greatest way to find drop service work.
 Freelancers upload their profiles for clients to view on these marketplaces.
-On the other side, you can advertise a job and then solicit bids from affordable freelancers.
+Alternatively, you can advertise a job and then solicit bids from affordable freelancers.